Rojava conflict: Cooperative economy

 The Rojava economy is a blend of private companies, the autonomous administration and worker cooperatives.
 Since the revolution, efforts have been made to transition the economy to one of self-sufficiency based on worker and producer cooperatives.
 This transition faces the major obstacles of ongoing conflict and an embargo from all neighboring countries: Turkey, Iraq, Iran, and the various forces controlling nearby areas of Syria.
 This has forced people to rely almost exclusively on diesel-run generators for electricity.
 Additionally, strong emphasis is being placed on businesses that can bring about self-sufficiency to the region.

 There were at first no direct or indirect taxes on people or businesses in the region; Instead the administration funded itself mainly through the sale of oil and other natural resources and tariffs on border commerce (which is clandestine because of the embargo).
 However, in July 2017, it was reported that the administration in the Jazira Region had started to collect income tax to provide for public services in the region.
 There are partnerships that have been created between private companies and the administration.
 The administration also funds the school system and distributes bread to all citizens at a below-market rate.

 The Movement for a Democratic Society Economic Committee has been helping businesses move towards a "community economy" based on worker cooperatives and self-sufficiency.

 Other cooperatives involve bottled mineral water, construction, factories, fuel stations, generators, livestock, oil, pistachio and roasted seeds, and public markets.

 Additionally there are several agricultural communes with families collectively working the land.

+According to the region's "Ministry of Economics", by 2015, approximately three-quarters of all property had been placed under community ownership and a third of production had been transferred to direct management by workers' councils.